 - In the Content section of the postcard builder, click Add Content.

-- In the Front section, click Browse and choose an image from the content studio.
+- In the Front section, click Upload An Image and choose an image from the content studio.

 This will be the Main image for your postcard.
 Here are some things to consider when you choose this image.

 - Postcards support JPEG and PNG file types only.